nayan92/ppt-scripts/README.md

 2. **./getScripts username group-number exercise-number storage-folder**
-   This will download all the submissions for the exercise specified by exercise-number and put them in the folder specified by storage-folder (Note: this folder will be relative to where to you called this script).
+   This will download all the submissions for the exercise specified by exercise-number and put them in the folder specified by storage-folder (Note: this folder will be relative to where to you ran the script from).

 3. **./getScripts -p username group-number exercise-number storage-folder**
    Same as (2.), but will also print the submissions for you (Printer is ICTMono).